About Us India and Poland

 Prof. Maria Christopher Byrski, former Ambassador of Poland to India (1993-96) and Polish Sanskrit scholar received the Padma Shri Award from the President of India in March 2022 for his contribution in the field of literature and education.
 Prof. Byrski has taught Polish Indologists and has translated Manusmriti and the dramas of Bhasa and Kalidasa into Polish language.
 ICCR President Dr. Vinay Sahasrabuddhe conferred the Bharat Mitr Samman, also known as the Distinguished Indologist Award 2022, on Dr. Joanna Jurewicz, Chair of South Asia Studies, Faculty of Oriental Studies, University of Warsaw on 12 October 2023 that celebrated the Poland-India cultural confluence.
 Three Polish students of Hindi participated in the Visitors Programme for International Hindi students organized by ICCR in May 2023.
 Well-known Polish Indologists from the Jagiellonian University (Prof. Halina Marlewicz), Adam Mickiewicz University (Prof. Monika Browarczyk) and University of Wroclaw (Prof. Przemyslaw Szurek) participated in ICCR’s Knowledge India International Convention in December 2023.

 Yoga: Poland has over 100-year history of yoga.
 It is estimated that there are over 300,000 yoga practitioners in Poland, with about 1,000 yoga centers and 8,000 teachers propagating Yoga in Poland.
 The Association of Schools of Yoga, started in 2013 with 11 yoga schools, has now 50 yoga schools under its umbrella.
-The Art of Living Foundation, Brahma Kumaris University and the Association of Yoga Iyengar are some of the prominent associations promoting yoga in Poland.
+The Art of Living Foundation, Brahma Kumaris and the Iyengar Yoga Association are some of the prominent associations promoting yoga in Poland.
 The International Day of Yoga is celebrated every year with much enthusiasm and participation at different cities of Poland.

 Good Maharaja Connection: A monument, commemorating Jam Saheb Digvijaysinhji Ranjitsinhji Jadeja of Nawanagar, was unveiled in October, 2014 at the Square of the Good Maharaja, Ochota District, Warsaw, Poland.
-Another plaque commemorating the Valivade-Kolhapur camp near the Monte Casino War Memorial was inaugurated in November 2017 in Warsaw.
+Another plaque commemorating the Valivade-Kolhapur camp at which another 5000 Polish refugees had found refuge, near the Monte Casino War Memorial was inaugurated in November 2017 in Warsaw.
 Eight Polish primary and secondary schools are named after Jam Saheb, known as ‘Good Maharaja’ in Poland.
 The Maharaja had accepted more than 1000 Polish refugees, mainly children, as they escaped the depredations of the Second World War in the 1940s.
 The surviving Polish children have formed an Association of Poles, which meets on an annual basis in one of the major Polish cities.
 In coordination and with the support of ICCR, the Embassy organized a commemorative event entitled ”Remembering the Good Maharajas”, in the Old Orangery of the iconic Royal Lazienki park on July 5, 2022.
+The deputy Foreign Minister, Deputy Speaker and Governor of Mazovia represented the Polish side at this event.
 Representatives of the Jam Saheb of Nawanagar and the Kolhapur Royal Family came from India to attend this event which witnessed participation by ICCR President Dr. Vinay Sahasrabuddhe.

 Commemorating Indian leaders: A bust of Mahatma Gandhi has been placed in the library of University of Warsaw.
 It was unveiled in May 2002 by then Lok Sabha Speaker, Shri Manohar Joshi.
 Three streets in Warsaw are named after Indian leaders such as Mahatma Gandhi and another one is named after Nobel Laureate Rabindra Nath Tagore.
 Cities of Krakow and Lodz also have streets named after Mahatma Gandhi.